by Jeff Goulden

 Several movies have been shot at Smith Rock, including the 1975 film Rooster Cogburn starring John Wayne and Katharine Hepburn.

 More pictures of Smith Rock State Park can be seen in my Smith Rock Gallery at Istockphoto.com.
 Signed fine art prints from many of my photographs are available for purchase on Fine Art America.
-Be sure to enter discount code LFMNSE at checkout.
 For special offers and to follow my photographic journey please Join My Email List.

 Jeff's Photo Blog